Music Citation Guide (Chicago Style)

 Notes:

-• From Turabian, A Manual for Writers, 9th ed., 173: “If a publication issued by an organization, association, commision, or corporation has no personal author’s name on the title page, list the organization itself as author in the bibliography, even if it is also given as publisher.”
+• From the Chicago Manual of Style, 18th edition, Section 13.86: “If a publication issued by an organization, association, commission, or corporation carries no personal author’s name on the title page, the organization is listed as author in the bibliography, even if it is also given as publisher.”

 Footnote template:

-6. Organization Name, Book Title (City of Publication, State or Country: Publisher Name, Year of Publication), 4.
+6. Organization Name, Book Title (Publisher Name, Year of Publication), 4.

 Example of a real footnote:

-6. College Music Society, Music in the Undergraduate Curriculum, A Reassessment: Report of the Study Group on the Content of the Undergraduate Music Curriculum (Boulder, CO: College Music Society, 1989), 4.
+6. College Music Society, Music in the Undergraduate Curriculum, A Reassessment: Report of the Study Group on the Content of the Undergraduate Music Curriculum (College Music Society, 1989), 4.

 Bibliography entry template:

 Organization Name.
 Book Title.
-City of Publication, State or Country: Publisher Name, Year of Publication.
+Publisher Name, Year of Publication.

 Example of a real bibliography entry:

 College Music Society.
 Music in the Undergraduate Curriculum, A Reassessment: Report of the Study Group on the Content of the Undergraduate Music Curriculum.
-Boulder, CO: College Music Society, 1989.
+College Music Society, 1989.

 No author